divarvel/dist-auth-talk/slides.md

 ::: notes
 | same as for revocation, this has to be planned from day 1 because
 | once you need it, you have to be fast.
-| the best way to be prepared is to rotate keys regularly and make
-| sure nothing breaks.
-| rotating keys mandates that every token has an expiration date, so
-| that you can retire keys without breaking anything
 :::

 ---